Application for Retreat as Ceremony: Mindfulness and Indigenous Presence for Wellness and Healing, A Retreat for Indigenous Peoples

 - we do not want price to be a barrier to attend this retreat; the actual retreat cost is $840 and we offer a sliding scale structure so you choose how much you pay $0-$1,050 (to support others)

 - the remaining balance of your retreat fees are covered by dedicated scholarship funds; you do not need to submit a separate scholarship application

 - retreat fee and scholarship do not cover dana (financial support) offered to teachers at the end of retreat

 - have questions?
 See our FAQs for the IP retreat here or contact us

-- Our Community Organizer, Kelzi Montpetit (mixed race Kanien’kehá:ka and Anishinaabe), will be contacting the first group of applicants by March 20th!
+- Our Community Organizer, Kelzi Montpetit (mixed race Kanien’kehá:ka and Anishinaabe), will be contacting applicants to review any questions.